Dizay1957/Weather-app/VERCEL_ENV_SETUP.md

 # How to Add Environment Variables in Vercel

+## ⚠️ Important: Don't Commit .env File

+**Never commit your `.env` file to GitHub!** It's already in `.gitignore` for security.
+Instead, add environment variables directly in Vercel.

 ## Quick Steps to Fix "API key is missing" Error

 ### Step 1: Get Your API Key